 How does the inclusion of BCI within an interactive film impact on the narrative comprehension, immersion and repeat viewings?

 A number of studies will be included in the thesis.
 These are qualitative studies complimented by quantitative data from interaction experiences.
 The studies are done in the wild, that is with the public interacting with a film.
-In these studies, we explore how the inclusion of a BCI with in a narrative film experience affects the individuals or groups, what it means to the the reception of a narrative, the strategies of interaction participants take and their successes and failures.
+In these studies, we explore how the inclusion of a BCI with in a narrative film experience affects the individuals or groups, what it means to the reception of a narrative, the strategies of interaction participants take and their perceived successes and failures.